JeroenGar/jagua-rs/README.md

 ### Config JSON

-Configuration of the jagua-rs engine and lbf heuristic is done through a JSON file.
+Configuration of `jagua-rs` and `lbf` heuristic is done through a JSON file.
 An example config file is provided [here](assets/config_lbf.json).
 If no config file is provided, the default configuration is used.